oliver-daniel/inf_313_final_paper/README.md

 ### `out/`
 - `paper_5.pdf`: The most recently-generated PDF edition of the final paper, including all text, tables, graphs, and cross-references.
+- `res/`: All other resources, mainly images, needed to create the paper.